resolver101757/blue_sky_data/README.md

 ## Project Structure

+The main scripts you need are :

+- **store_bsky_data_in_db.py**: A script to continuously collect posts from the Blue Sky timeline and store them in a SQLite database.
+- **main.py**: The main application file that sets up a web interface for analyzing Blue Sky feed data using AI.
+- **useful_info.md**: Contains useful links and resources for getting started with Blue Sky development.
+- **.env**: Configuration file for storing environment variables and API keys.

+others are just for experimenting with the data and the api:

-- **scripbles.ipynb**: A Jupyter Notebook for experimenting with the Blue Sky API and testing data collection methods.
+- **scripbles.ipynb**: A Jupyter Notebook for experimenting with the Blue Sky API, testing data collection methods, and analyzing collected data.
 - **get_a_list_of_posts.py**: A script to retrieve and display posts from the user's timeline.
 - **post_a_message.py**: A script to post a message to Blue Sky and interact with posts (e.g., liking a post).